Lesika666/ChupaCabra/README.md

 # Saruman
-this is copypast Loki Stealer and modified from Anibis and ChupaCabra
+this is copypast Loki Stealer and modified from Anubis and ChupaCabra my telegram: @Lesika666